gracien-app/PathTracer/README.md

 ![Depth mode](Images/Depth.png)

 ## Remarks
-Project was made in accordance with the requirements of the subject, some of which heavily altered structure of the project.
+Project was made in accordance with functional and non-functional requirements of the subject.
+Some requirements heavily influenced architectural structure of the engine.